BELL RACE STAR HELMET

 I also borrowed a mirrored gold faceshield because well, why not?
 Certainly helped that it was tinted since it was a bright, warm, sunny day.

 Noise wasn't an issue, except down the straightaway where of course the wind is blasting the loudest.
 With earplugs, it didn't sound that different from my Shoei.
 But I certainly noticed how much more aggressive it was going down the straightaway.
 Absolutely no resistance or turbulence approaching higher speeds.
 Although the shell size is a bit bigger in this Small, I didn't notice it.
 I think I would definitely notice if I were on the street, since I'm constantly turning my head in that situation.
 But on the track you're never changing lanes and looking beside or behind you because you don't have to.
+It also vents exceptionally well up into my face from my chin.

 The fitment on the Star line is mostly Oval.
 As you climb up to the Race and Pro, it turns into a Long Oval.
 At least that has been my experience fitting customers in the RevZilla Showroom.
 The slimmer your head, the more comfortable you will probably find this helmet.
 I consider myself an intermediate oval and that will work well too as long as you are still on the slimmish side (ear to ear).
 The wider your head gets, the tighter the Stars will feel.